tonyheupel/ntlmaps/readme.txt

 6. CREDITS
 ----------
+-- For v.0.9.9.0.2
+From Tony Heupel <tony@heupel.net>: Thanks to Dmitry A. Rozmanov <dima@xenon.spb.ru>
+for doing this in the first place!
+Thanks to everyone below as well.

+-- For v.0.9.9.0.1
 Thanks to Nathan Lineback <lineback@pla-netx.com> for reporting about persistent connection to MS server with multiple authorization requests.
 I had never heard of such a behavior before that.